 |Price||$20 per month||$40 per month||$50 per month||$98 per month|

 *All plans offer 100 minutes of talktime, 100 SMSes, and unlimited calls to 3 M1 numbers.

 All SIM Only Plans come with free 100 minutes of talktime, 100 SMSes and unlimited calls to 3 M1 numbers.
 You can also take your data overseas with the M1 Data Passport.

-If you don’t mind being tied down for 12 months though, you can get potentially UNLIMITED data with the M1 mySIM 98 ($98 per month), which is quite something.
+Another benefit for all around heavy phone users is that you can get potentially UNLIMITED 4G data, talktime and SMSes with the M1 mySIM 98 ($98 per month), which is quite something.

 Starhub SIM Only Plans

 |$25 SIM Only||$50 SIM Only||$80 SIM Only|

 |Price||$25 per month||$50 per month||$80 per month|